Cents Geofencing

 After validating that the alpha release was intuitive and delivered value, we released a beta version to a larger testing group.

-We continued to collect qualitative data through both a Slack channel where Customer Success shared feedback from customers, and our Community platform where we engage directly with customers who posted about the feature.
+We continued to collect qualitative data through both a Slack channel where Customer Success shared feedback from customers, and our Community platform where we engage directly with customers who post about the product.

 I continued to iterate on the design and collaborate with the lead engineer based on the feedback collected.